Services

 Adapted from “How can you help archivists to help you?
 Reference service from our side of the desk,” by Samantha Thompson, Archivist, Region of Peel Archives, January 23, 2019.

-Please contact us to arrange a class or visit.
+Please contact us to arrange a class visit or tour.